Videos & Blog Posts To Help You Build Incredible Habits With Your Training, Nutrition, Lifestyle & Mindset.

-Have you ever wondered how some people achieve amazing results, whilst others seem to try every method, diet and workout available and they struggle to shift the excess body fat or plateau after a while?
+Have you ever wondered how some people or clients achieve amazing results, whilst others seem to try every method, diet and workout available and they struggle to shift the excess body fat or plateau after a while?

 You may feel your situation is hopeless if you’ve been on the limbo for some time.
 Today I am going to list 7 reasons you probably haven’t thought about that can jeopardise your progress and stop you from achieving your fat loss goals.

 It’s very easy to overeat when you are not tracking your food intake.
 I am not suggesting counting calories all the time or living by the kitchen scale but getting into measuring and logging what you eat for a short period of time can be eye opening and educational.
 If you don’t want to get into the Maths of nutrition there are still ways of controlling portion sizes using the eat-well plate or your hands to help you.